kl1nton/2_SBA_Practice_Papers/2_SBA_Practice_Paper.md

 	E. Oblique cardiac vein

 #### Answer: D. Anterior cardiac vein - *FALSE* = C. Small cardiac vein - TRUE
+- Small Cardiac Vein accompanies Marginal Branch of Right Coronary Artery
-- The small cardiac vein accompanies the marginal artery along the inferior aspect of the heart and drains into the coronary sinus near its termination
+	- along inferior aspect of heart
+	- drains into coronary sinus near its termination
-- The great cardiac vein accompanies the left anterior descending artery and the middle cardiac vein with the posterior interventricular artery
+- Great Cardiac Vein accompanies Left Anterior Descending Artery
+- Middle Cardiac Vein with Posterior Interventricular Artery

 ### Q25
 A 17-year-old boy presents to the ENT Clinic for follow-up of his nasal fracture treatment.
 Incidentally, he mentions that he has had long-standing nasal stuffiness.
 A nasal speculum examination reveals bilateral polyps.
 Regarding _nasal polyps_, which one of the following statements is TRUE?

-	A. Co-existent asthma is rare - F
+	A. Co-existent asthma is rare
-	B. Polyps in childhood can indicate cystic fibrosis - T
+	B. Polyps in childhood can indicate cystic fibrosis
-	C. Epistaxis is unlikely to be associated with neoplasia - F
+	C. Epistaxis is unlikely to be associated with neoplasia
-	D. Polyps are commonly treated with long courses of high-dose steroids - F
+	D. Polyps are commonly treated with long courses of high-dose steroids
-	E. Surgery is not indicated - F
+	E. Surgery is not indicated

 #### Answer: C. Epistaxis is unlikely to be associated with neoplasia - *FALSE* = B. Polyps in childhood can indicate cystic fibrosis - TRUE
 - Inflammatory nasal conditions can lead to swelling of the nasal mucosa and formation of nasal polyps
 - Co-existent asthma is common
-- Epistaxis and contact bleeding suggest the possibility of neoplasia
+- Epistaxis and contact bleeding suggest possibility of neoplasia
+- Polyps are initially treated medically
+	- intranasal steroids
+	- antihistamines
-- Polyps are initially treated medically with intranasal steroids, antihistamines or even short courses of high-dose steroids
+	- even short courses of high-dose steroids
 - Surgery can provide symptomatic improvement in cases of stubborn disease

-**NOTE** Childhood nasal polyps are rare and are associated with cystic fibrosis
+**NOTE** Childhood nasal polyps are rare = associated with cystic fibrosis

 ### Q26
 A 5-year-old boy presents with a 2-hour history of _sudden-onset distress_ while playing with Lego at nursery.
 He has very _noisy inspiratory breathing_ from the neck, with raised respiratory and heart rates.
 The most likely site of obstruction would be at the level of the: